susundberg/pebble-linux-remote/README.md

 ## Features

 * Pebble C-app to send app-messages directly over bluetooth to your linux bluetooth receiver.
-No android / ios device required.
+No android / ios device required - and you do not need to hook the computer to same public wifi as your phone to get it working - which might be nice if you are on a conference.
+* But if you want to use wifi to command your computer, you can (thanks to @chroonos)!
+Just update the configuration to use websocket as transport method.

 * Configurable: example key press "page down" and "page up" so that you can use pebble as slide-change device.
 Or configure the select key to lock the screen!
 Or run a gpio pin change and control your home automation!